2019 Government Shutdown Report: Most & Least Affected States

-To determine whose homes a government shutdown strikes closest to, WalletHub compared the 50 states and the District of Columbia across six key metrics.
-They range from each state’s share of federal jobs and contracts to the percentage of kids covered by the Children’s Health Insurance Program (CHIP).
-You can check out the findings below, followed by the complete methodology used.
+Some states are hit harder by a government shutdown than others.
+To determine the places most affected by the 2019 partial shutdown, WalletHub compared the 50 states and the District of Columbia across five key metrics.
+They range from each state’s share of federal jobs to federal contract dollars per capita to the share of families receiving food stamps.
+You can check out the findings below, followed by a complete description of our methodology.

 States depend on the federal government for a great deal, from employment to key benefits.
-To measure the relative impact of the January 2018 government shutdown on each state, as well as the District of Columbia, WalletHub identified six basic metrics that speak to how people across the country will be affected by the absence of government services.
+To measure the relative impact of the January 2019 partial government shutdown on each state, as well as the District of Columbia, WalletHub identified five basic metrics that speak to how people across the country will be affected by the absence of government services.

 Finally, we analyzed publicly available data from official sources to score the shutdown’s impact by state, according to the following rubric.
 Each metric was scored on a 100-point scale, with 100 representing the biggest impact from the government shutdown.
-We then calculated a weighted average of all the metrics, using this overall score to construct our final ranking.
+We then determined each state and the District’s weighted average across all metrics to calculate its overall score and used the resulting scores to construct our final ranking.

 Note: This metric measures the federal employment as a share of total employment.

-- Real Estate as Percentage of Gross State Product: Quarter Weight (~6.25 Points)
+- Real Estate as Percentage of Gross State Product: Full Weight (~14.29 Points)

 Note: Gross State Product is the equivalent of GDP but at the state level.
 Mortgage processing will be affected by staffing shortages in the IRS, FHA and VA.

-Sources: Data used to create this ranking were obtained from the U.S. Census Bureau, the U.S. Bureau of Labor Statistics, usaspending.gov, Fit Small Business, National Association of Realtors, National Park Service and Kaiser Family Foundation.
+Sources: Data used to create this ranking were obtained from the U.S. Census Bureau, the U.S. Bureau of Labor Statistics, usaspending.gov, National Association of Realtors and National Park Service.